 Thanks for dropping by.
-The website is a work in progress featuring work and projects produced by KP Projects.
+The website is a work in progress featuring work and projects produced by KP Projects / Karen Poley.
 Please explore and drop back again soon.

 Funding has been confirmed for the creation of a new Bicycle Ballet show - Everyday Hero; a unique outdoor dance production, performed by a company of sighted and visually impaired performers.
 Exploring universal themes, the show imagines the first solo adventure of a person who has lost their sight, through an exploration of Joseph Campbell’s Hero’s Journey.

-2012 was an amazing summer, with a national tour of the Bicycle Ballet Mass Show; an exciting R&D exploring the potential for a new, outdoor show on tandems with blind, partially sighted and sighted performers; reCyculture projects across Kent & in Roehampton & Putney in Wandsworth; and bookings for the touring Bicycle Ballet shows.
+2012 was an incredible summer, with a national tour of the Bicycle Ballet Company’s Mass Show; an exciting R&D exploring the potential for a new, outdoor show on tandems with blind, partially sighted and sighted performers; reCyculture projects across Kent & in Roehampton & Putney in Wandsworth; and bookings for the two touring shows, ‘the dance of cycling’ and ‘The Bunny Hop’.

 The Mass Show was created with local rehearsal directors and participants five locations: So Festival, Skegness; Edmonton Carnival; Hadleigh Essex; Preston Guild Launch; and Stade Saturdays, Hastings.